George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Season Stats

-- Kittle has caught 71 passes on 94 targets for 910 yards and six touchdowns, averaging 53.5 yards per game.
+- Kittle has totaled 910 yards on 71 catches with six touchdowns this season, averaging 53.5 yards per game on 94 targets.

-- Kittle has been the target of 94 of his team's 514 passing attempts this season, or 18.3% of the target share.

 - With nine targets in the red zone this season, Kittle has been on the receiving end of 14.3% of his team's 63 red zone pass attempts.